csgroup-oss/sharinghub-server/docs/src/share/metadata/project/common.md

     Only a [SPDX License Identifier](https://spdx.org/licenses/) is allowed.

-In addition, STAC requires an URL for the license.
-While it is automatically set to the URL of the project LICENSE file, you can also change it:
+In addition, you can set an URL for the license.
+While it is automatically set to the URL of the project LICENSE file, or determined from the license given, you can also change it:

 ```yaml title="Metadata"
 license-url: <license url>
 ```

+!!! warning

+    The STAC Item specification indicates that the URL of the license **SHOULD** be defined.

 ### Extent